 - Automobile parts: Alloy steels are used to make complex-shaped automotive steel parts that have requirements of deep drawing suitability and strength.
 It is also applied to some automobile stamping parts with more complicated shapes.

 - Building bridges: Bridges are an epitome of strength and aesthetics.
 Alloy steel helps bridges conform to these two factors.
 The addition of metal elements increase strength and corrosion resistance and ease of construction.

 - Ships, pipelines, pressure vessels and oil drilling platforms: Alloy steels are hard and show increased corrosion resistance and therefore is an excellent material for building structures exposed to water.

-If you are looking to source steel at reasonable prices, do visit nexProcure Tata nexarc’s procurement solution for small businesses looking for trusted sellers of steel and steel products.
+If you are looking to source steel at reasonable prices, do visit Tata nexarc’s Procurement platform for small businesses looking for trusted sellers of steel and steel products.